-propositions.
-They provided four types of answers: (i) accepted and integrated in Seaside 3.0 (true positive), it represents the best validity for our case study as the developers have already detected and integrated; (ii) accepted but not integrated, it represents a good proposition but the developers have implemented another solution.
+Protocol.
+In this case study, we import a model of Seaside 2.8, and we do not access the source code.
+The goal is to use only eDSM to remove all cycles in the model.
+Then, we sent to Seaside developers our propositions for cycles removal.
+They analyzed the validity of the propositions.
+They provided four types of answer: (i) accepted and integrated in Seaside 3.0 (true positive): it represents the best validity for our case study as the developers have already detected and integrated; (ii) accepted but not integrated: it represents a good proposition, but the developers have implemented another solution.
 The difference is due to our lack of knowledge of the system; (iii) refused (false positive): engineers refuse the change because proposed changes break the semantic of the system; and (iv) no control on the package: some packages we analyzed are not controlled by the Seaside team.
 Consequently, the developers cannot evaluate the validity of the proposition.

 Results.
 We proposed 71 actions to be performed.
-It took us seven hours to remove all cycles in the system.
-Table III shows a summary of our propositions by type of actions.
-We proposed to extend 42 methods, to move 22 classes in other packages, to merge 5 packages and to create 2 packages and moving classes or extending methods in them.
+It took us 7 hours to remove all cycles in the system.
+Table III shows a summary of our propositions by types of action.
+We proposed to extend 42 methods, to move 22 classes in other packages, to merge 5 packages, and to create 2 packages and move classes or extend methods in them.